 Teethers are the best friend for your baby to get teething pain relief.
 There are various type of teethers available in the market, and you will have to choose the best for your child.
 You can check our articles for the 10 best teethers available in India.

-It is better to avoid the gel filled or water filled teethers.
+It is better to avoid gel-filled or water-filled teethers.
 If the erupting tooth is sharp it can puncture the teether and there might be a chance that your child will swallow the liquid or the gel.

 There are a number of teethers available in the market to help in relieving the teething pain and you are the one to decide the best for your child.

-What all do you need to keep in the mind before buying a teether?
+What do you need to keep in the mind before buying a teether?

 - Material: Silicone or wooden teethers.
 Both silicone and wooden teethers are available in the market and you will have to choose which one would you want to buy for your child.
 Plastic teethers should be avoided completely.
 The teether you buy should be BPA free.

-- Colors: Look for attractive colors.
-Let the child choose the favorite color of the teether you have selected.
+- Colours: Look for attractive colours.
+Let the child choose the favourite colour of the teether you have selected.

 - Shape: Make sure your child can easily put the teether in his or her mouth and that the teether is not very bulky.
-Also you can check if the teether will reach the molar region of your child’s mouth.
-You can go for teething rings which is a big hit among teething babies.
+Also, you can check if the teether will reach the molar region of your child’s mouth.
+You can go for teething rings which are a big hit among teething babies.